Cedar Rapids DUI Lawyer: what to expect with your 2020 OWI criminal prosecution

 In 2020, it's time for an update of what to know and expect from your Cedar Rapids or Iowa City OWI (DUI) arrest.

-Little did any of us know that, when we emerged from the Iowa Department of Transportation Driver License station at age 16 with our new prize—that driver license we cherished— that we “impliedly consented” to provide a bodily sample of breath, blood, or urine, if asked to submit to same by a law enforcement upon his or her “reasonable grounds,” or, essentially, suspicion that we were intoxicated.
+Little did any of us know that, when we emerged from the Iowa Department of Transportation Driver License station at age 16 with our new prize—that driver license we cherished— that we “impliedly consented” to provide a bodily sample of breath, blood, or urine, if asked to submit to same by a Cedar Rapids or Iowa City law enforcement upon his or her “reasonable grounds,” or, essentially, suspicion that we were intoxicated.

 And we have heard for years, on every court and police television drama, that we’re entitled to a phone call.
-I want my phone call.
 Pursuant to Iowa Code 804.20, an arrestee is entitled to consult with his or her family, loved one, attorney, by telephone or otherwise if such a person presents himself or herself at the police station.

 But 804.20 rings hollow when you can’t reach your Aunt Lou or the attorney who helped you with your taxes at 12:30 AM the evening or wee hours of the morning that you got popped for driving under the influence in Iowa.

 So now the chair is sitting next to the desk.
 And your sitting in a different chair.
 You don’t want to remember but you recognize that chair well.
 The new chair is less comfortable.
 It’s sitting in front of a television cart with a camera lens on top.
 You can see a judge and you hear a disembodied voice.
 You’re in a room on the first floor of the Linn County Jail.
 When it’s your turn, you shuffle to the chair.
 The chair is at a Steelcase office desk that is oddly out of place in the jail.
 It’s in a small room.
 And in front of it is the TV cart.
 This is your initial appearance.